margotwagner/my-website-academic/content/ski.md

 # {{< toc >}}
 ---

-Off we go for another ski season on the road
+Off we go for another ski season on the road...

 January 31st - March 15th, 2022